lauragarrison87/learn-altair/README.md

 The python files write charts out in `html` format to [`./weather_case_study/output`](./weather_case_study/output).
 The files in this directory are numbered in order of how I explored the data to answer the question, *Has it really rained that much in Bergen this year?*

 ## Animation

 This section explores how to incorporate animation into Vega-Altair charts.
-At this time (Dec 2022), this charting library does not natively support animation, so we have to add in other tools to make this work.
+At this time (Dec 2022), this charting library does not natively support animation, so we have to add other tools to make this work.

+1. GapMinder Data: Health vs. Wealth over time
+2. Wind flux (adapted from [Wind Vector Map](https://altair-viz.github.io/gallery/wind_vector_map.html))